plugorgau/plug-services/README.md

 * Follow the instructions for [the plug-services-secrets repository](https://github.com/plugorgau/plug-services-secrets)

 Bootstrapping new nodes:

-* Set username in bootstrap.yml (usually "admin" or "ubuntu")
+To bootstrap a new node, use the bootstrap keypair when creating it, then run the below command replacing "user" with the initial user - this should be something like "ubuntu" or "admin"

-* ansible-playbook bootstrap.yml --private-key='secrets/ssh/glass-bootstrap' -i development --ask-sudo-pass
+* ansible-playbook bootstrap.yml -u user --private-key='secrets/ssh/glass-bootstrap' -i inventory --ask-sudo-pass

 Performing a standard run:

-* TODOl
+Once keys are in place, running the playbook is simple.

+* ansible-playbook site.yml -i inventory